Aníbal Álvarez

-Aníbal Álvarez La Pera, known as Aníbal Álvarez (born 25 May 1995) is a Cuban football player.
-He plays for Ciego de Ávila.
+Aníbal Álvarez La Pera, known as Aníbal Álvarez (born 25 May 1995) is a Cuban professional footballer who plays as a midfielder for Campeonato Nacional club Ciego de Ávila.

-Club career
+International career

 He made his Cuba national football team debut on 27 February 2019 in a friendly against Bermuda, and scored the fourth goal in a 5–0 victory.

 He was later selected for the 2019 CONCACAF Gold Cup squad.